 - Start water boiling for eggs.
 Once boiling, gently add eggs and cook for exactly 7 minutes.
 Remove eggs to ice bath (half ice half water).
 Peel shells.

-- Place a portion of ramen in bowl, along with a portion of bean sprouts and scallions.
+- Place a portion of ramen in bowl, along with a portion of scallions.
 Ladle beef and broth over top of ramen.
 Split egg in half and add to bowl.
 Sprinkle with a splash of chili oil.

 Estelle Forrest’s self-published first cookbook – Homemade on a Weeknight: A Family Cookbook – was created after a lot of playing around in the kitchen.
 You can purchase your own copy here: